← Home·Rivian

 Branch on their answer

-After “How do you manage requirements today?” — branch immediately.
+Lead with what's working (Ted's rule).
+Once they've described their setup, branch immediately.
 The whole demo shifts shape based on which path you're on.

 A"We use DOORS" (or Jama)